garrandall/popular-music-data/tracks/poison-bell-biv-devoe.md

 Lookin for a mellow fellow like DeVoe
 Gettin paid, laid, so better lay low
 Schemin on house, money, and the whole show
-The low pro hoe she'll be cut like an aaa-FRO
+The low pro hoe she'll be cut like an aa-FRO
 See what you're sayin', huh, she's a winner to you
 But I know she's a loser (How do you know?)
 Me and the crew used to do her!